Is hydrogen the future of motoring?

 "Your electric battery car does 60 miles [100km], this does 300 miles.
 It fills in five minutes rather than five hours," says Professor Kendall.

-"This is the one for the future, there's no doubt in my mind."'Cheaper than electricity'
+"This is the one for the future, there's no doubt in my mind."

 Creating a hydrogen refuelling infrastructure is essential for the future of hydrogen-powered motoring, which some carmakers see as the eventual future of so-called zero-emissions motoring.